pretomksaha/Truck_tour_app/README.md

 <!-- approaches -->
 ## Approaches

-To develop the project the following approches that I follow.
+To develop the project the following approaches that I follow.

-1. Creating the backend and frontend for intial project using nest js and racet js.
+1. Creating the backend and frontend for the intial project using nest js and racet js.
-2. Develping the backend for CRUD methods.
+2. Developing the backend for CRUD methods.
-3. Connecting the backend with database mongodb.
+3. Connecting the backend with database MongoDB.
-4. Desinging the frontend in react JS.
+4. Designing the frontend in react JS.
 5. Connecting the frontend and backend.
-6. Fixing the buggs and issues.
+6. Fixing the bugs and issues.
-7. Add required documentaions.
+7. Add required documentations.